Overview

 Run GPT Application

-From the GPT server, first thing to do is to run the GPT services.
-They are divided in three .bat files, located at the following path:
+From the GPT server, the first thing to do is to run the GPT services.
+They are divided into three .bat files, located at the following path:

 C:\Axioma\batch\services

-Right click on each .bat file, one at a time, and run them as administrator.
+Right-click each .bat file, one at a time, and run it as administrator.

 GPT services .bat files